 “We’ve been so busy with the ‘Eat Out to Help Out’ scheme.
 Pre-opening we conducted orientation events in venue and Zoom training with the teams on compliance and health & safety to alleviate any fears they had before returning.
 It has paid off, but our teams have had to adapt really quickly, leading to a big shift in their routine.
 They work long hours to meet our customer needs, and we’re making a more conscious effort to support our employees’ mental health.”

 Before lockdown, a number of Buzzworks’ leadership team trained as Mental Health First Aiders (MHFAs), who have been highlighted to the business as people to talk to about any concerns an employee may have.
 Buzzworks also has an Employee Assistance Programme for teams to go to should they not want to approach someone internally.

 “Our Operations Director in particular is really passionate about supporting the holistic person, not just the employee at work.
 Our employees work significant hours for us, so we want to make sure that we take care of their whole wellbeing.”

-On site visits, the leadership team don’t just stop to see how things are going; they muck in with teams on front line duty to find out more about what’s happening and to see how things on the ground really are.
-“I’m not really cut out for waiting or bar work (as the broken plates will testify) so I get involved in the cleaning!
+On site visits, the leadership team don’t just stop to see how things are going; they muck in with teams on front line duty to find out more about what’s happening and to see how things on the ground really are, helping with the aim of improving employee engagement.
+“I’m not really cut out for waiting on or bar work (as the broken plates will testify) so I get involved in the cleaning!
 Some of the other leaders have hosted at the venues; really the goal is to make sure we’re visible and approachable.”